 Case Study: Buy or Pass?
 Licensing a New Technology

-The business development team at a medical equipment company was evaluating whether licensing a technology developed by another company would help their market position in a key product category.
+The business development team at a medical equipment company was evaluating whether licensing a technology developed by another company would help its market position in a key product category.
 The technology they were considering licensing enabled continuous monitoring of glucose levels in the blood of intensive care patients and appeared to be an attractive option for integration into one of their hospital equipment products.
 Prior to moving forward with the licensing negotiations, Maven’s customer needed a better understanding of glucose monitoring practices in the Intensive Care Unit and whether integrating the continuous monitoring technology into their product would be attractive to ICU physicians and nurses.

 Clinical Expertise Quantitative Data Qualitative Insights